munificent/craftinginterpreters/book/the-lox-language.md

 Now's a good time to clarify some terminology.
 Some people throw around "parameter" and "argument" like they are interchangeable and, to many, they are.
-We're going to spend a lot of time with splitting the finest of downy hairs around semantics, so let's sharpen our words.
+We're going to spend a lot of time splitting the finest of downy hairs around semantics, so let's sharpen our words.
 From here on out:

 * An **argument** is an actual value you pass to a function when you call it.
   So a function *call* has an *argument* list.